SimonGenin/hadron-docs/src/routing.md

 Basic, required structure of route config object includes:

-* `callback` - function called when request is made, you can either return response specification or primitive value which will be used as response body
+* `callback` - function called when the request is made, you can either return response specification or primitive value which will be used as the response body
 * `methods` - array of [HTTP methods](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods)
 * `path` - route path